elgw/deconwolf/README.md

 # sudo apt-cache search libfftw3
 sudo apt-get install libfftw3-dev

-make deconwolf -B
+sudo apt-get install meson
 ```

-Optionally you can build fftw3 from source, the you will need to build with support for threads and single precision calculations:
+If you need to build fftw3 from source, that was not to tricky:
 ```
 # download source first ...
 ./configure --help